rifkykd/SEE-YOU/README.md

-<h1 align="center">💻SPY-JET🎃</h1>
+<h1 align="center">SEE YOU😉</h1>
 <p align="center">
-      👉Hack 🎤Microphone from victim </p>
+     Hack Microphone  </p>
 <p align="center">
-      👉Hack 📷Camera from victim
+     Hack Camera
       </p>

-   ### 🎯 About SPY-JET
+   ### About SEE YOU

-SPY-JET is a Tool which can be used to Get Microphone voice note from victim also get Photos from victim phone, it's a Bash based script officialy made by DJ-Hackers.
+SEE YOU is a Tool which can be used to Get Microphone voice note from victim also get Photos from victim phone, it's a Bash based script officialy made by Rifky KD.
 This tool works on both rooted Android device and Non-rooted Android device.

-   ### 🎯 ***SPY-JET was Developed for***:
+   ### 🎯 ***SEE YOU was Developed for***:

 * Termux